intersel/iFSM/README.md

   - an event is first search in the current state, then if not found in the 'DefaultState'
   - if an event is not found, nothing is done...
   - a 'start' event is triggered when the FSM is started with InitManager
+  - when there are sub machines defined for a state :
+	- the events are sent to each defined submachines in the order
+	- once the event is processed by the submachines, it is bubbled to the upper machines
+	- it is possible to prevent the bubbling of events with the directive 'prevent_bubble' to true
+	- a submachine works as the main one : it is initialised then started once entering in the state and a start event is sent to it

 The public available variables
 ==============================